 Make sure that you download the file from column labelled "JDK" (or "SDK"), instead of the JRE.
 The JRE ("Java Runtime Environment") contains all the software that you need, in order to RUN Java programs, but not WRITE/CREATE Java programs.
 The JDK ("Java Development Kit") or SDK ("Software Development Kit") contains everything you need to DEVELOP/WRITE/CREATE Java-based software in addition to running Java programs.

-Once you've downloaded the above two items, you should install them on your hard drive.
+Once you've downloaded the above item, you should install it on your hard drive.
 I'd accept whatever defaults the JDK suggests in terms of location, etc.

 Technically, you can develop Java programs using nothing more than the JDK, Notepad, and a command prompt.
 However, this can be tricky, so we'll be using an Integrated Development Environment (IDE) to let us focus on writing Java, not on making the JDK do what we want.

 We'll be using the jGrasp IDE during class, and I'd recommend that you use the same software at home, as well.
 You can download a free version from: the jGrasp homepage.

 Again, getting a version that is newer than Cascadia's shouldn't hurt.
 You should download the version that's appropriate for your operating system (for Windows, the top-most button, labeled jGRASP.exe, is what you want)

 Once you've downloaded the IDE, you should then install it.
 It may need to be told where your JDK is (which you've already installed, right?).